lbaitemple/ECE2612_DCD/docs/labs/sequential.md

 ## Required Skills

 Before starting sequential labs, you should:
-- ✅ Understand combinational logic
+- ✅ Complete all combinational logic labs (Labs 1-4)
 - ✅ Be proficient in Verilog/SystemVerilog
 - ✅ Know how to use Quartus and ModelSim
 - ✅ Be comfortable with FPGA programming
-- ✅ Understand binary arithmetic
+- ✅ Understand seven-segment displays

 ---